-Journalist Dan Fagin wins 2014 Helen Bernstein Book Award for Excellence in Journalism for “Toms River”
+Helen Bernstein Book Award for Excellence in Journalism 2015

 About the Award

 Since 1988 the annual award, which includes a $15,000 cash prize, has been given to journalists whose books have brought clarity and public attention to important issues, events, or policies.
-Previous winners of the award include Ellen E. Schultz, Shane Harris, David Finkel, Jane Mayer, Lawrence Wright.
-Katherine Boo won in 2013 for her book Behind the Beautiful Forevers - watch the award event on BOOK TV, Press Release
+Previous winners of the award include Katherine Boo, Ellen E. Schultz, Shane Harris, David Finkel, Jane Mayer, Lawrence Wright.
+Dan Fagin won in 2014 for his book Toms River—see the press release and video and photos of last year's event.

 The Helen Bernstein Book Award for Excellence in Journalism was established through a gift from Joseph Frank Bernstein, in honor of journalist Helen Bernstein (now Helen Bernstein Fealy).